-Beijing-based commodity market information provider JLC Network Technology Co. on Wednesday (11 November) shared its JLC China Bunker monthly report for October with Manifold Times through an exclusive arrangement:
+Beijing-based commodity market information provider JLC Network Technology Co. recently shared its JLC China Bunker monthly report for October 2021 with Manifold Times through an exclusive arrangement:

 Bunker Fuel Demand